dbolotov/minieda/README.md

 # minieda

 A minimalist Python package for exploratory data analysis with pandas.

-`summarize()`: One-line summary of any DataFrame.
+It currently contains one function:

+`summarize()`: an expanded version of pandas' `describe()`, produces a table summary of a pandas DataFrame.
+Includes data types, missing values, zero counts, uniqueness, distribution stats, and skew.

+### Why use this?

+For quick insights into your DataFrame structure without writing verbose code.

 ### Install from GitHub